Where to Buy CBD Oil

 If you can’t find these reports, you can always contact the company’s customer service team.
 If they can’t or won’t provide access to these documents, it’s impossible to judge their products’ safety and purity.

-But consumers can face problems when they buy CBD oil online.
+Consumers can face other problems when they buy CBD oil online.
 For instance, resellers may not use care when sourcing their products.
 Open platforms that allow anyone to sell products through their website (eBay, for example) may use inaccurate information or provide poor customer service.
 Even worse, you may unwittingly purchase a counterfeit product.

 CBD stores are popping up all over the nation and vary in quality.
 Some stores are operated by those who intend to capitalize on the CBD craze by any means necessary.

 Others genuinely want to help people, and their stores are a passion project.
 These store owners are often extremely knowledgeable and capable of providing a wealth of information.
-In these cases, a store may serve as a good starting point for learning about what is CBD.
+In these cases, a store may serve as a good starting point for learning about cannabidiol and answering more fully: What is CBD?

 However, the selection you’ll find in these stores is often limited to the products they prefer or think will sell best.
 Packaging or the sales force behind the brand may influence stock more than quality and safety.

 Stores of this type may not have access to safety testing documents, but you can always ask.
-Responsible sellers will always make sure these certificates are available to customers.
+Responsible sellers will be willing to make these certificates available to customers.

 Finally, the overhead costs of maintaining a specialty store are often high, and store owners have to buy the product from a distributor.
 Therefore, prices might be higher at these locations.